 Disclosure: This post contains some affiliate links or referral links for your convenience.
 It is a way for this site to earn advertising commissions by advertising or linking to certain products and/or services, click here to read my full disclosure policy.

 For our basement, we wanted to add two bedrooms, a full bathroom, laundry room and a small mudroom.

-Now I am hoping that your basement is basically ready (needs some walls, electrical, and finishing touches) but if it’s anything like ours I have some posts to give you insight on those processes because they need to be addressed first.
+It would be nice if your basement is basically ready (only needs some walls, electrical, and finishing touches) but if it’s anything like ours, you will need to do some prep work.

 - adding or replacing any plumbing drain (if you are adding a bathroom)

 - updating water lines (this can be done after framing)

 - adding heat vents to a room (make sure you consider your trunk line size first and if your furnace is can handle the new load)